LFSCamargo/tunnel/my-website/docs/installation.md

 slug: /
 ---

-## Installing Tunnel into your application
+In order to install tunnel you can use [yarn](https://classic.yarnpkg.com/en/docs/install#debian-stable) or [npm (included with NodeJs)](https://nodejs.org/en/).

-In order to install tunnel you can use yarn or npm to install into your javascript application
+Yarn

 ```sh
 yarn add @tunneljs/tunnel
 ```

-How to install using npm
+Npm

 ```sh
 npm i --save @tunneljs/tunnel
 ```

-## Placing the provider
+## Provider

-After installing you need to place the `TunnelProvider` to your application root React component
+After installing you need to add the `TunnelProvider` to your root React Component.
+Probably named `App.js`.

 ```jsx
 import React from 'react';